umbertopicchini/sdemem-tumor/README.md

 This is accompanying code for Picchini, U. and Forman J.L.
-"Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study", arXiv:1607.02633
+"Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study", arXiv:1607.02633, forthcoming on the Journal of the Royal Statistical Society series C.

 Contact Umberto Picchini for info.
 Currently at https://umbertopicchini.github.io/ or just search me on the internet using the usual tools.